 (Offered as EUST 303 and ENGL 320) Acts of translation underwrite many kinds of cultural production, often invisibly.
 Writers of the Harlem Renaissance, for instance, engaged with black internationalism through bilingualism and translation, as Brent Edwards has reminded us.
 In this course we will study literary translation as a creative practice involved in the making of subjects and cultures.
 We will read key statements about translation by theorists and translators, such as Walter Benjamin, Roman Jakobson, Lawrence Venuti, Peter Cole and Gayatri Spivak.
 We also will directly engage in translation work: each student will regularly present translations in a workshop format to produce a portfolio as a final project.
 The class will be “polyglot,” meaning that students are welcome to translate from any language of which they have knowledge; when they share translations, they will be asked also to provide interlinear, or “literal,” translations for those who may not understand the language they are working in.

 Admission with consent of the instructor.
-Limited to 15 students.
+Limited to 25 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Spring semester.
-Writer-in-Residence Hall.2016-17: Not offered
+Omitted 2018-19.
+Visiting Writer Kimani.2017-18: Offered in Spring 2018

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: Completion of a previous course in creative writing.
 Admission with consent of the instructor.
 Limited to 15 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Spring semester.
-Visiting Writer Jackson.2016-17: Not offered
+Omitted 2018-19.
+Visiting Writer Kimani.2017-18: Offered in Spring 2018

 [before 1800] The course aims to give the student rapid mastery of Chaucer’s English and an active appreciation of his poetry.
 No prior knowledge of Middle English is expected.
 A knowledge of Modern English grammar and its nomenclature, or a similar knowledge of another language, will be helpful.
 Short critical papers and frequent declamation in class.
 The emphasis will be on Chaucer’s humor, irony, and his narrative and dramatic gifts.
 We will read most of the poetic Tales and excerpts from the two prose Tales.
 Three class hours per week.